aaronbloomfield/pdr/labs/lab11/index.md

 The MiddleEarth class provides a number of methods to help you write your brute-force solution.
 The constructor is called by the skeleton code, and uses the parameters read in from the command line.
 The `print()` method will print out statistics of the world.

 The `printTable()` method will print out a table of the distances between all cities.
 Different random seeds will produce different tables, obviously.
 This will be useful to help you debug your program.
-Redirect it to a file, and then load it up in a spreadsheet program (Excel may not like tab-separated values, but OpenOffice will be fine with it).
-We used to provide an Excel-ready format of this, but each of the different platforms (Mac OS X, Linux, Windows, as well as 32-bit versus 64-bit) will produce slightly different random worlds.
+Redirect it to a file, and then load it up in a spreadsheet program.

 The `getDistance()` method will return the distance, as a float, between the two provided cities.
 In an effort to make your code as efficient as possible, `getDistance()` has the same expected running time as a hash table.
 Lastly, `getItinerary()` will return a vector of the cities that you must visit.
 The first city provided is the start (and thus end) city -- you should remove this from the vector before you consider all possible cycles through the graph.